OffPe/react-covid19-stats/README.md

 # react-covid19-stats

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->

 [![All Contributors](https://img.shields.io/badge/all_contributors-2-orange.svg?style=flat-square)](#contributors-)

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-The dashboard shows the covid19 stats for India.
+The dashboard shows the covid19 stats of India.
 It is developed using reactjs along with material-UI.

 [Check the stats here](https://offpe.github.io/react-covid19-stats/)